carbon-language/carbon-lang/mlir/docs/Quantization.md

 operations at inference time.
-When quantized inference was enabled, if every eligible tensor passed through an appropriate fake_quant node (the rules of which tensors can have fake_quant applied are somewhat involved), then TensorFlow Lite would use the attributes of the fake_quant ops to make a judgment about how to convert to use kernels from its quantized ops subset.
+When quantized inference was enabled, if every eligible tensor passed through an appropriate fake_quant node (the rules of which tensors can have fake_quant applied are somewhat involved), then TensorFlow Lite would use the attributes of the fake_quant operations to make a judgment about how to convert to use kernels from its quantized operations subset.

-In MLIR-based quantization, fake_quant_\* ops are handled by converting them to a sequence of *qcast* (quantize) followed by *dcast* (dequantize) with an appropriate *UniformQuantizedType* as the target of the qcast operation.
+In MLIR-based quantization, fake_quant_\* operationss are handled by converting them to a sequence of *qcast* (quantize) followed by *dcast* (dequantize) with an appropriate *UniformQuantizedType* as the target of the qcast operation.

-This allows subsequent compiler passes to preserve the knowledge that quantization was simulated in a certain way while giving the compiler flexibility to move the casts as it simplifies the computation and converts it to a form based on integral arithmetic.
+This allows subsequent compiler passes to preserve the knowledge that quantization was simulated in a certain way, while giving the compiler flexibility to move the casts as it simplifies the computation and converts it to a form based on integral arithmetic.

-This scheme also naturally allows computations that are *partially quantized* where the parts which could not be reduced to integral ops are still carried out in floating point with appropriate conversions at the boundaries.
+This scheme also naturally allows computations that are *partially quantized* where the parts which could not be reduced to integral operationss are still carried out in floating point with appropriate conversions at the boundaries.

-## TFLite Native Quantization
+## TFLite native quantization

 TODO : Flesh this out